Iona Institute: Low national birth rate

-The Institute is concerned about the low national birth rate.
+The institute is concerned about the low national birth rate.
 It quotes statistics showing that it has gone below replacement rate: "The Irish Fiscal Advisory Council came up with a report a few days ago, showing that by mid-century 2050 – so 30 years into the future – the number of retired people would have doubled from 14 per cent of the population to 27 per cent.
 And so you have a diminishing percentage of young people having to look after – through tax and through other things – a fast increasing number of retired people.
 That's something to be looked at incredibly closely."
-David Quinn stated that the solution to Ireland’s skewed age ratio is to "help people to have the number of children they want".
+David Quinn stated that the solution to Ireland's skewed age ratio is to "help people to have the number of children they want".

 Reception and impact

 In an article in The Irish Times by Kathy Sheridan on same-sex marriage, the group was described as being "blessed with extremely high-profile members with priceless multimedia platforms" and "'very, very engaged' with politicians".

 In an interview in Hot Press magazine, comedian Graham Norton said "I'm actually glad ... the Iona Institute exists.
 The great thing about extremists is that they drag everyone towards the centre."

 In August 2022, the Global Project against Hate and Extremism published a report on the growth of far-right and hate groups in Ireland.
-The report stated that "white nationalist, anti-LGBTQ+, anti-immigrant, and anti-lockdown groups seem to be coming together and echoing each other’s hateful rhetoric" and identified twelve far-right groups, including the Iona Institute, that had experienced growth in recent years.
+The report stated that "white nationalist, anti-LGBTQ+, anti-immigrant, and anti-lockdown groups seem to be coming together and echoing each other's hateful rhetoric" and identified twelve far-right groups, including the Iona Institute, that had experienced growth in recent years.
 The Iona Institute was included due to its anti-LGBT+ stances.

+On 16 September 2025, a package containing white powder—claimed by the sender to be anthrax—was sent to the Iona Institute.
+The organisation's CEO, David Quinn, stated that it was "just addressed 'Iona Institute', so it's basically targeting me and Breda O'Brien".
+A hand written note accompanying the powder read: "Happy Anthrax.
+To David Quinn and Bit*h O’Brien (sic)".
+The building was evacuated and the Army's bomb squad secured the area.
+Gardaí launched an investigation, while Quinn suggested that the person responsible might be "somebody with a hang-up about the Catholic Church".